 Presented at Historical Materialism London 2013

 Frédéric Lordon has argued that the point of intersection between Spinoza’s thought and Marx is not to be found in rereading superstition as ideology, or even in the isolated assertion of the affective dimension of money.
 Instead it is to be found in a more profound intersection between subjectivity and the economy.
 As Lordon argues Spinoza’s theory of the conatus, of the striving that defines each thing, is the connection point between a Spinozist ontology or anthropology, and a Marxist critique of political economy.
 This is not the connection argued for in some right wing appropriations of Spinoza, or left dismissals, which see in the conatus the assertion of self-interest that underlies all human actions.
 Spinoza’s striving is not the utility maximizing individual underlying contemporary economics.
 As Lordon argues, the conatus strives, but what it strives for, the objects it considers desirable and relations it pursues, are themselves determined by its capacity to be affected.
+Desire, the desire to be, is intransitive, which becomes transitive by its encounters.
 This fundamental ontological and anthropological postulate has its corollary a social theory in which every mode of production must be considered as a particular problem of “colinearization,” a particular articulation of its striving with the striving of the individuals which comprise it.

 An introduction to what Lordon calls “colinearization” can be found in Marx’s theory of primitive accumulation, a theory which is much about the transformation of subjectivity of habits and ideas as it is about economic transformation.
 Marx defined the former with respect to capitalism as follows, ‘The advance of capitalist production develops a working class which by education, tradition, and habit looks upon the requirements of that mode of production as self evident natural laws.’
 This habituation, the reorientation of striving, is, at least at first, based on a reorganization of the basic desire for survival, to persevere in one’s being.
 Even this desire, a desire that is nothing other than self-preservation, must be understood as structured.
 Spinoza’s concept of the conatus is free from any naturalism, any reduction of striving to a struggle for life.
 It is precisely because of the conatus lack of any teleology, its striving for nothing other than what it is determined to strive, that it is simultaneously singular and relational.
 The relational basis of the conatus includes, in Lordon’s interpretation, not just the immediately present others and their affective composition, but the past strivings that structure and determine institutions.
 As much as the immediate desire for survival, the need for food and shelter, underlies wage labor, this ‘immediate’ striving must be turned away from other means of survival, from its connection to other pre-existing forms of survival or the simple act of taking what one needs.
 Marx’s account of ‘primitive accumulation’ is not just the destruction of any commons and the accumulation of wealth, it is also the destruction of the very idea of an existence not predicated on the commodity and wage form.
 It is a primitive accumulation of the conatus.
 The history of every institution, of every practice, is the destruction of certain modes of striving and the creation, or canalization, of other forms.
 Nature creates neither nations nor economies.
 No social order is based on some natural striving, or, rather every social order is; the difference is in how that striving is articulated, its objects and activities.